seqan/sharg-parser/CONTRIBUTING.md

 # Contributing {#about_contributing}

-First of all, thanks for wanting to contribute to SeqAn!
+First of all, thanks for wanting to contribute to the Sharg-parser from the SeqAn team!
 Community is important to us and we strive to maintain a great culture and atmosphere.
 Please have a look at our [Code of Conduct](\ref about_code_of_conduct).

 The following is a guide that helps stream-line the process of adding changes.
-If you haven't contributed to SeqAn before, don't worry about getting something wrong, that's absolutely OK.
+If you haven't contributed to Sharg/SeqAn before, don't worry about getting something wrong, that's absolutely OK.
 However, following this guide closely will reduce work for all of us and increases the chance of your changes being merged quickly.